Teambook for Work and Project Scheduling

 • Use drag and drop to keep schedules up to date

-• Add unassigned bookings for future or tentative work
+• Add tentative bookings for yet to be confirmed work

 If you need help structuring projects or bookings for your team, contact support and we can help you set up a scheduling workflow that fits how you plan work today.